helle253/notes/notes/root.music.jason-isbell.save-the-world.md

 Parents are (reasonably!) not rational about the safety of their children.
 These things undermine one of the very basic premises of public schools - that they are safe environments.

 Anyways, I think that fear is reasonable.
+It's not rational, but I don't place all that much stock in 'rationality' anyways.
+If the state cannot enforce the social contract in and around the place where our most vulnerable spend most of their waking hours, something is gravely wrong.